Frequently asked questions

 All courses are delivered through English.
 Learners are advised that to benefit from their chosen course they should be proficient in written and spoken English.
 Learners may be required to do an English Language proficiency assessment as part of the interview process.

-If you are receiving a Social Welfare payment, it is possible that you can return to full-time education as a VTOS/Back to Education student without loss of Income.
+If you are receiving a Social Welfare payment, it may be possible to return to full-time education without loss of income.
+Please contact [email protected]

 Students undertaking any full time Further Education course may apply for a means tested maintenance grant.
 Application forms are available from www.susi.ie.
 Students from designated disadvantaged partnership areas may be eligible for financial assistance towards course charges.